Closing down your practice

 This section of the guidance is aimed primarily at SRA-regulated firms.
 However, it may be applicable to freelance solicitors, subject to the terms of any indemnity insurance you hold.

-Your closed firm must have run-off cover to ensure that cover is in place to meet claims that may be made in the future and arising from your time in practice (paragraph 5.3 of Annex A to the Indemnity Insurance Rules).
+Your closed firm must have arrangements to ensure that qualifying insurance cover is in place to meet claims that may be made in the future and arising from your time in practice (clause 5.3 of Annex 1 to the SRA Indemnity Insurance Rules).

 Your insurer on cover at the date you close your practice is obliged to provide run-off cover for a period of six years from the date of expiry of your policy.